Distracted Driving Car Accidents

 Distracted driving is a form of driver negligence–in other words, it amounts to careless driving.
 Victims of distracted driving accidents, which are almost always preventable, have the right to fair financial compensation for the damage caused by these dangerous accidents.

 At Rosenbaum & Rosenbaum, P.C., our personal injury lawyers help clients put their lives back together after a crash.
-If you or a loved one were hurt, call to speak with an experienced car accident lawyer in NYC today.
+If you or a loved one were hurt, call to speak with an experienced New York City car accident lawyer today.

 Why it’s Important to Hire a Lawyer if You Were Hurt by a Distracted Driver